SawyerNic/IKNOWBALL/README.md

 # IKNOWBALL 🏀⚽🏈

-Welcome to **IKNOWBALL**, a sports trivia app designed to challenge your knowledge of all things sports!
-Whether you're a casual fan or a die-hard enthusiast, this app has something for everyone.
+Welcome to **IKNOWBALL**, a sports trivia app designed to challenge your knowledge of mlb baseball!

 ## Getting Started 🏁